Meghan Trainor: Public image and personal life

 Rolling Stone described Trainor as 2014's "Most Unlikely Pop Star".
 Following the release of "All About That Bass", Billboards Andrew Hampp reported that Trainor had "become a model of self-acceptance for kids across the globe".
 The Guardians Caroline Sullivan called Trainor "the poster girl for the larger woman" and "pop's emblem for self-acceptance".
 Billboard included her in its list of "14 Musicians With Body Positive Messages" while MTV Australia stated she has "always stood by what she believes in and attempted to promote body positivity for all women".
 In March 2015, Trainor partnered with plus-size retailer FullBeauty Brands as a consultant for the creation of clothing for women with varying body types.
 According to Billboards Jada Yuan, Trainor's image is defined by her "curves" though she is not "curvy" like Nicki Minaj and Kim Kardashian but "she's not model-thin like many other stars".
 The author described Trainor's use of social media as "upbeat to goofy, with little soul baring or soapbox lecturing".

 Trainor is a feminist.
-In earlier years of her career, some critics have described Trainor as anti-feminist and said she seeks self-worth based on the opinions of men.
-Trainor did not identify as a feminist in a 2014 Billboard interview; however, two years later, she had changed her views.
-In a 2020 interview, Trainor said she was "just ... stupid and young", and did not identify as a feminist due to her mother's advice that she should not claim to be something if she did not understand the word, and thought feminists were "those people that hate [her]".
-In April 2023, she attracted controversy after making negative remarks about teachers and announcing that she will homeschool her children on her podcast, and she later apologized.
+Early in her career, some writers criticized Trainor's lyrics as anti-feminist, arguing that they portrayed outdated gender roles and encouraged women to base their self-worth on men's approval.
+Trainor did not initially identify as a feminist in a 2014 Billboard interview, but two years later she embraced the label.
+In a 2020 interview with The Independent, Trainor explained she had been "just ... stupid and young", and did not identify as a feminist due to her mother's advice that she should not claim to be something if she did not understand the word, as she had thought feminists were "those people that hate [her]".
+In April 2023, she attracted controversy after making negative remarks about teachers and announcing that she would homeschool her children on her podcast; she later apologized for these remarks.

 Trainor met actor Daryl Sabara in 2014 at a house party in Los Angeles and they began dating in July 2016.
 The couple were engaged on December 22, 2017, and married one year later on Trainor's 25th birthday.

 On February 8, 2021, she gave birth to their first child, a boy.

 On July 1, 2023, she gave birth to their second son.
+On January 20, 2026, she announced the birth of their third child and first daughter who was born via surrogate two days earlier on January 18, 2026.